triggermesh/docs/docs/get-started/quickstart-v2.md

 This quickstart will take you through the fastest and easiest way to start using events with TriggerMesh's command line interface, `tmctl`. `tmctl` makes it easy to create, configure and run a TriggerMesh Broker on any machine that has Docker.

 We'll go through a simple hello world example, and you can expand from there.
-By the end of this quickstart, you will have created the flow shown below, in which we gather events containing buzzword-laden quotes, transform them and route them to a brower-based event viewer.
+By the end of this quickstart, you will have created the flow shown below, in which we gather events containing buzzword-laden quotes, transform them and route them to a browser-based event viewer.

 ![](../assets/images/quickstart/quickstart-diagram.png)

+!!! info "Prerequisites"

+    Please make sure you are able to run docker containers on your machine before proceeding.

 ## Installation